-If I look for Sheol as mine house; if I have spread my couch in the darkness;

-If I have said to corruption, Thou art my father; to the worm, Thou art my mother, and my sister;

-Where then is my hope? and as for my hope, who shall see it?

-It shall go down to the bars of Sheol, when once there is rest in the dust.

-Then answered Bildad the Shuhite, and said,

-How long will ye lay snares for words? consider, and afterwards we will speak.

-Wherefore are we counted as beasts, and are become unclean in your sight?

-Thou that tearest thyself in thine anger, shall the earth be forsaken for thee? or shall the rock be removed out of its place?

-Yea, the light of the wicked shall be put out, and the spark of his fire shall not shine.

-The light shall be dark in his tent, and his lamp above him shall be put out.

-The steps of his strength shall be straitened, and his own counsel shall cast him down.

-For he is cast into a net by his own feet, and he walketh upon the toils.

-A gin shall take him by the heel, and a snare shall lay hold on him.

-A noose is hid for him in the ground, and a trap for him in the way.

-Terrors shall make him afraid on every side, and shall chase him at his heels.

-His strength shall be hunger-bitten and calamity shall be ready for his halting.

-It shall devour the members of his body, yea, the firstborn of death shall devour his members.

-He shall be rooted out of his tent wherein he trusteth; and he shall be brought to the king of terrors.

-There shall dwell in his tent that which is none of his: brimstone shall be scattered upon his habitation.

-His roots shall be dried up beneath, and above shall his branch be cut off.

-His remembrance shall perish from the earth, and he shall have no name in the street.

-He shall be driven from light into darkness, and chased out of the world.

-He shall have neither son nor son's son among his people, nor any remaining where he sojourned.

-They that come after shall be astonied at his day, as they that went before were affrighted.

-Surely such are the dwellings of the unrighteous, and this is the place of him that knoweth not God.

-How long will ye vex my soul and break me in pieces with words?

-These ten times have ye reproached me: ye are not ashamed that ye deal hardly with me.

-And be it indeed that I have erred, mine error remaineth with myself.

-If indeed ye will magnify yourselves against me, and plead against me my reproach:

-Know now that God hath subverted me in my cause, and hath compassed me with his net.

-Behold, I cry out of wrong, but I am not heard: I cry for help, but there is no judgment.

-He hath fenced up my way that I cannot pass, and hath set darkness in my paths.

-He hath stripped me of my glory, and taken the crown from my head.

-He hath broken me down on every side, and I am gone: and mine hope hath he plucked up like a tree.

-He hath also kindled his wrath against me, and he counteth me unto him as one of his adversaries.
+If I look for Sheol as my house;

+If I have spread my couch in the darkness;

+- If I have said to corruption, Thou art my father; To the worm, Thou art my mother, and my sister; - 15 Where then is my hope?

+And as for my hope, who shall see it?

+It shall go down to the bars of Sheol, When once there is rest in the dust.

+Then answered Bildad the Shuhite, and said, How long will ye hunt for words?
+Consider, and afterward we will speak.
+Wherefore are we counted as beasts, And are become unclean in your sight?

+- Thou that tearest thyself in thine anger, Shall the earth be forsaken for thee?
+Or shall the rock be removed out of its place? - Yea, the light of the wicked shall be put out, And the spark of his fire shall not shine.
+The light shall be dark in his tent, And his lamp above him shall be put out.
+The steps of his strength shall be straitened, And his own counsel shall cast him down.
+For he is cast into a net by his own feet, And he walketh upon the toils.
+A gin shall take him by the heel, And a snare shall lay hold on him.
+A noose is hidden for him in the ground, And a trap for him in the way.
+11 Terrors shall make him afraid on every side, And shall chase him at his heels.

+His strength shall be hunger-bitten, And calamity shall be ready at his side.

+- 13 The members of his body shall be devoured, Yea, the firstborn of death shall devour his members. - 14 He shall be rooted out of his tent wherein he trusteth:

+And he shall be brought to the king of terrors.

+15 There shall dwell in his tent that which is none of his:

+Brimstone shall be scattered upon his habitation.

+His roots shall be dried up beneath,

+And above shall his branch be cut off.
+His remembrance shall perish from the earth,

+And he shall have no name in the street.
+He shall be driven from light into darkness, And chased out of the world.

+He shall have neither son nor son's son among his people,

+Nor any remaining where he sojourned.

+They that come after shall be astonished at his day,

+As they that went before were affrighted.

+Surely such are the dwellings of the unrighteous,

+And this is the place of him that knoweth not God.

+- Then Job answered and said, - How long will ye vex my soul,

+And break me in pieces with words?

+These ten times have ye reproached me: Ye are not ashamed that ye deal hardly with me.

+And be it indeed that I have erred,

+Mine error remaineth with myself.

+- If indeed ye will magnify yourselves against me, And plead against me my reproach; - Know now that God hath subverted me in my cause,

+And hath compassed me with his net.

+Behold, I cry out of wrong, but I am not heard:

+I cry for help, but there is no justice.

+He hath walled up my way that I cannot pass,

+And hath set darkness in my paths.

+He hath stripped me of my glory,

+And taken the crown from my head.

+- He hath broken me down on every side, and I am gone; - And my hope hath he plucked up like a tree. - He hath also kindled his wrath against me,

+And he counteth me unto him as one of his adversaries.